pokitto/pokitto.github.io/pokitto.md

 </div>

 <h2 align="center" class="bg-green-000 py-3">OUR MISSION</h2>
-POKITTO IS YOUR path to mastering the Internet-of-Things Pokitto is a full-featured ARM development platform.
+Pokitto path to mastering the Internet-of-Things Pokitto is a full-featured ARM development platform.
 If you learn to program the Pokitto, you have inside knowledge on how smart Internet of Things gadgets really operate.
 There will be TENS of BILLIONS of devices like the Pokitto in our homes, cars and workplaces in the near future.

 We believe the future will be better if not just engineers but kids, teachers, and ordinary people of all kinds of background are able to design the smart future.
 Pokitto is our contribution to this vision.